MicrosoftDocs/mesh-docs/mesh/Setup/Content/audit-logging-in-mesh.md

 Some clarification on what the terminology in these events refers to:

-- **Session**: is an **Mesh Event** scheduled for the Mesh application or an immersive meeting from teams.
-When you schedule a standalone meeting, certain things are configured like the environment to use and assignment of a co-organizer, for example.
-Those bits of information are stored in the SessionXXXXXXXXXX events.

-- **World**: refers to Collections in Mesh on the web.

-- **Component**: refers to 3D objects.
+- **Session**: refers to sessions when certain things are configured for environments or meetings.
+There are three types of sessions that are captured by audit logs:
+  - *Template Customization Session*: logs are captured when a user customizes an event template and saves changes in the Mesh application.
+  - *Event Customization Session*: logs are captured when a user customizes a single event and saves changes in the Mesh application.
+  - *Event Session*: logs are captured when a Mesh event occurs.
+Typically, the configuration is immutable since components cannot be placed by users in a live event, for example.

+- **World** : refers to Collections in Mesh on the web.
+Collections is a bucket that holds environments and templates of environments that are used in Mesh events.
+Audit logs capture when a user creates a Collection, deletes a Collection, adds members to a Collection, adds Owners to a Collection, or removes Owners from a collection.

+- **Component**: refers to the Objects that are rendered in an environment when a session is started for an event, template, or customization session.
+If a user attempts to enter an environment, the components in that environment are loaded and captured by component logs.

 ## Gather audit logs for Mesh